 Wajima lacquerware Wajima nuri

-Nowadays, Wajima-nuri is considered to be an elegant and slightly upmarket product, quite different to its reputation before the Showa period (1926-1989) as a commonly used household lacquerware; solid, worthy, and utilitarian, but also suitable for ceremonial occasions.
-However, due to changes to the style of ceremonies and its designation by the Japanese Government as a traditional craftwork in 1975, Wajima-nuri in these modern times came to be repositioned as having artistic connotations.
+Nowadays, Wajima lacquerware is considered to be an elegant and slightly upmarket product but it actually had a different reputation before the Showa period (1926-1989).
+It was commonly used as a household lacquerware because it is durable, worthy, and useful.
+It was also used for ceremonies during the Showa period.
+However, due to changes made to the style of ceremonies and its registration as a traditional craftwork in 1975 by the Japanese Government, it has become more artistic.

 General Production Process